crcn/tandem-old/src/@tandem/common/actions/README.md

-Actions which can be executed on the application mediator
+Actions which can be dispatched on the application mediator